 That takes me back to the neck analogy… A great working support system is A LOT of pieces to put together whether it’s the neck or pelvic floor, having all those pieces gives us hope.
-Hope that there are so many layers to pull back.
+Hope because there are so many layers to pull back.
 If pelvic floor treatment just consisted of kegels, that would be like me giving a neck pain patient one exercise and sending them on their way.
 In some cases that one exercise can be gold!
 (Chin tuck head lifts all day.)
 But, in most cases, they need more to get 100% relief.

 As you pull back the layers on your pelvic floor recovery, first, make sure you get good quality help, then I want you to develop a love affair with the process.
 It may take 6 different layers before you start to see progress, which can be frustrating, but also really cool that there can be 6 different layers!!!!
 There is so much for you to try when it comes to fixing yourself, so please, have hope.
 Know that prolapse is not an immediate mesh or hysterectomy sentence.
 You’re not broken.
 You may be mad, angry and frustrated but you’re not broken.
 Your body is capable of doing amazing things, including healing, but it requires your love, your patience, and your determination.
 You never know, if you fix your pelvic floor, you will probably fix your neck tightness since it's all related in how well the body is functioning as a whole.

 If you need a little more convincing that this is worth working on, check out this short, research-based article summarizing a study on prolapse surgery failure rates.

 Meet Julie.
 She is from Canada and successfully finished the Pelvic Floor Perfect Online Program then moved into MomFit to continue building her strength.
 She didn't have prolapse, but she had other pelvic floor problems that kept her from exercise and living life like she wanted.

 I often get the question, "can I fix my pelvic floor years after children, isn't it too late?"
 No!
 It's never too late!!